wagiminator/ATtiny85-TinyCandle/README.md

 ![NeoCandle_pic1.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny85-TinyCandle/master/documentation/NeoCandle_pic1.jpg)

 # Software
+## Candle Simulation
+The simulation code is based on the great work of [Mark Sherman](https://github.com/carangil/candle).
+With most LED candles, the random flickering is rather dumb and lacks the spooky element of candlelight: shadows cast by the candle move because the flame is in motion.
+With NeoCandle, four NeoPixels are arranged in a square, the intensity of the four LEDs forms a "center" of light balance that can be moved around smoothly.

+This 'physics-based' candlelight has the following properties:
+- The flame has a position and a velocity.
+- If the position is not centered, the velocity will accelerate towards the center in proportion to the displacement (hooke's law of springs).
+- The velocity has a very small damping value, which means that corrections towards the center always overshoot a bit (underdamped system).
+- Random "pushes" into the center position of the light are performed to mimic random drafts.
+- The strength of the drafts changes periodically (alternating periods of calm and windiness).

 ## NeoPixel Implementation
 The control of NeoPixels with 8-bit microcontrollers is usually done with software bit-banging.
 However, this is particularly difficult at low clock rates due to the relatively high data rate of the protocol and the strict timing requirements.
 The essential protocol parameters for controlling the WS2812 NeoPixels (or similar 800kHz addressable LEDs) can be found in the [datasheet](https://cdn-shop.adafruit.com/datasheets/WS2812.pdf).